Skip to Content

 “Before starting a new diet, it’s always a good idea to speak with your primary care provider,” Krautkramer says.
 “Generally, choosing a plant-based diet is a healthy option.
 Choosing more whole grains, fruits and vegetables, and foods that contain more fiber can help you feel full and keep a healthy weight.”

-Legumes, such as beans, peas and lentils, are low in fat and high in fiber and can be a great substitute for meats like beef and chicken, which have a higher fat content.
-Legumes also contain lots of potassium, iron, magnesium and folate — minerals and vitamins the body needs.
+Legumes, such as beans, peas and lentils, are low in fat and high in fiber.
+These can be a great substitute for meats like beef and chicken, which have a higher fat content.
+Legumes also contain lots of potassium, iron, magnesium, and folate — minerals and vitamins the body needs.

 Tips for the Long Term